Open

 Who is eligible?

-- Minister-approved, non-college apprenticeship program training delivery agents
+- Minister-approved non-college apprenticeship training delivery agents

-- Professional, industry, or employer associations
+- Professional, industry, and employer associations

-- Trade unions or union-affiliated organizations
+- Trade unions and union-affiliated organizations

 Eligible expenses

-- Preparation of mechanical and electrical drawings.
+- Mechanical and electrical drawings.

-- Construction cost estimates related to technical planning.
+- Construction cost estimates.

 Eligible geographic areas